escaladesports/customer-service-api/README.md

 | select-or-other | other |

 ### contact

+Use to post a new contact submission - will email appropriate addresses (defined in [email.config.js](src/email.config.js)).

 | POST variable | Description | Example |
 | ------------- | ----------- | ------- |